Skip to main content

 • December 10, 2022

 "1.
 This is not the first time that I have been given a medication that caused more issues than it helped me.
 This is why I don't usually trust primary care providers to give me the right medicine anymore.
 2. Taking this pill every 8 hours is impossible, it actually caused insomnia and completely destroyed my circadian rhythm trying to take this medication on time.
 Do you know anyone who stays up 16 hours to take the second pill and then sleep on time enough to catch 8 hours of sleep before the third pill?
 Yep, me neither...
-2. I had side effects including: Insomnia, itching, severe abdominal pain, trouble pe, asthma, allergies, anxiety, severe muscle pain, joint pain, increased blood pressure, and high risk of anaphylaxis.
+2. I had side effects including: insomnia, itching, severe abdominal pain, trouble peeing, asthma, allergies, anxiety, severe muscle pain, joint pain, increased blood pressure, and high risk of anaphylaxis.
 3. I had to get myself off the medication because the symptoms were unbearable.
 My glands swelled up!
 This is the first time this happened since taking the medicine!
-I am on half a pill a day and it helps with the glands to swell less, but I am still MISERABLE."
+I am on half a pill a day, and it helps with the glands to swell less, but I am still miserable."

 2 / 10